(Flash) memory card types and other means of storage

 1999 - Compact Flash Card Type II

-Microdrive rear The Compact Flash card Type II is usually a Microdrive and contains a 1-inch miniature hard disk.
+IBM Microdrive The Compact Flash card Type II is usually a Microdrive and contains a 1-inch miniature hard disk.
 The Microdrive was introduced to the market in 1999 by IBM.
 The first ones had a capacity of 170MB and were the smallest hard drives in the world at that time.
 Until 2003 they only existed as IBM microdrives, then Hitachi bought the hard disk business from IBM and the term "Microdrive" kind of vanished.
 Only a few companies built them like IBM, Hitachi and Seagate.
 Sony-labeled versions also existed but they were made by Hitachi and only licensed to Sony.
 Microdrives were removable CF Typ II cards but integrated versions also existed.
 For example in early car navigation units and MP3 players.
 Until 2012 Microdrives were built with capacities of up to 12GB.
 Today, no company seems to produce them anymore.
 Interesting enough, Citizen Corporation had built a similar Microdrive back in 1992 for Hewlett-Packard, nicknamed Kittyhawk.
 For different reasons, like high production costs, it failed to sell and dissappeared from the market in 1994.

 Introduced by: IBM in 1999